Makybe Diva Stakes

 Three of the last 11 favourites have failed to finish in the first three and an incredible nine horses in the last 34 years have won paying in double figures.
 The average price for those winners is $19.75 which made certain punters extremely happy.

 Some of the favoured runners that suffered defeat include: Lights Of Heaven ($1.90), Our Smoking Joe ($3), Baryshnikov ($1.90), Super Impose ($3), Typhoon Tracey ($2.05) and Apache Cat ($1.80).

 Those are some champions that failed to win the Makybe Diva Stakes at short odds, but there have been some favourites win as well.
 We must not leave out Dissident ($1.82), Weekend Hussler ($1.90), Northerly ($2.15) and Sky Heights ($2.20).

 Those names are synonymous with Australian racing and punters have to make sure they are betting on a champion to ensure their money is safe.

-Punters should also note that the inside barrier draw is the most successful.
-There have been five winners from barrier one, with four wins coming in barriers six, eight and 11.
+Punters should also note that the rail and a middle barrier draw is the most successful.
+There have been six winners from both barrier six and barrier one.

 Recent Makybe Diva Stakes winners